Digilent/Eclypse-Z7-HW/README.md

 For more information on how this project is version controlled, see the README of the [Digilent Vivado Scripts](https://github.com/Digilent/digilent-vivado-scripts) repository.

-For more information on the Eclypse Z7, visit it's [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.
+For more information on the Eclypse Z7, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/start) on the Digilent Wiki.